• Before & After

 This post will go in the off-topic category because it has nothing to do with home improvement.
 It was inspired after going through some old photos of my grandfather’s machine shop, and my ever increasing admiration of his skills.

 I come from a family of machinist–several generations, in fact.
-My great-grandfather started a machine shop in the early part of the last century, which my (paternal) grandfather and his brother carried on until they closed it in the mid-1980′s–they were both pushing 90 years of age when they closed the doors, and their shop was an echo of years gone by.
-Not unlike my grandfather, who refused to change with the times.
+My great-grandfather was an engineer who started a machine shop in the early part of the last century, which my (paternal) grandfather and his brother carried on until they closed it in the mid-1980’s.
+They were both pushing 90 years of age when they closed the doors, and their shop was an echo of years gone by.

 The building that housed the shop was also built my great grandfather.
 (I’ve been told that he poured each brick by hand in a mold).
+The building still stands today and has been beautifully renovated.
 Even though the building had electricity, the lathes and other machines that were purchased in those early years, were not wired for it.
-Instead, they were run on a line shaft, which is a system of belts and pulleys that drive the machines.
+Instead, they were run on a line shaft, which is a system of belts and pulleys that drive the machines (and these machines were huge).
 Here is photo of the ceiling of the shop that was taken shortly before the shop was closed.

 Norton Crankshaft Grinder